retkowsky/Image-Analysis-with-Azure-Computer-Vision-4.0-Captioning-and-Dense-Captioning/README.md

-# Image Analysis V4.0 Captioning and Dense Captioning (public preview)
+# Image Analysis with Azure Computer Vision 4.0 Captioning and Dense Captioning

 "Caption" replaces "Describe" in V4.0 as the significantly improved image captioning feature rich with details and sematic understanding.